OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 ### 📌 Why It Matters:

-Even if a certificate becomes invalid in the future, the LTV-enabled signature stays verifiable.
+Even if a certificate becomes invalid in the future, the LTV-enabled signature remains verifiable.

 ### ✅ Use Cases: